 Ohio Department of Job and Family Services (Unemployment Insurance Benefits)

 For questions on COVID-19, please call the ODH call center at 1-833-4-ASK-ODH.

 The World Health Organization (WHO) declared COVID-19 a pandemic on March 11, 2020.

-	As of April 2, 2020 there are 2,902 confirmed cases in Ohio, this designation emphasizes the need to press forward with prevention efforts.
+As of July 10, 2020, there are 59,000 confirmed cases of COVID-19 in Ohio.
+This designation emphasizes the need to press forward with prevention efforts.
 COVID-19 is spreading rapidly but its impact can be lessened if we earnestly do the things we have heard repeatedly.
 As a reminder those things are: